kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

   + invoke the `Delete()` method for the provisioner defined in the OBC's storage class
   + delete the related Secret, ConfigMap and the OB (in that order)

+#### OB Watches
+There is a single, central controller, separate from provisioners, that watches all OBs.
+The main (only?) purpose of an OB watch is to detect and handle orphaned OBs -- see above.
+The OB controller runs separately from provisioners and thus requires an extra setup step.

 The OB watch performs the following:
 + detects a new OB:
   + ensures a matching OBC exists
     + if yes, sets status to "pending"
-    + if no, sets status to "released" since this OB is orphaned
+    + if no, this OB is orphaned so delete it and associated Secet and ConfigMap
 + detects OB update events:
   + if status == "released" then delete OB (and ConfigMap and/or Secret if needed)
-+ ignores OB delete events (deletes events can be lost)
++ detects OB delete events (but deletes events can be lost)
+  + if the associated OBC is present the OB's Status is set to "released" (the OBC is orphaned but **not** deleted)
+  + if the associated Secret and/or ConfigMap are present they are deleted
++ periodically syncs all OBs:
+  + fetch all OBs
+  + add OBs to the work queue so that an Add event is triggered

 ### Limitations
 This proposal differs from the Kubernetes external provisioner lib in that there is no centralized, _core_ bucket/claim controller to handle missed events by performing periodic syncs.